dailybruin/dbLLM/README.md

-# LLM Project for the Daily Bruin Main Site
+# RAG Project for the Daily Bruin Main Site

 ## About
-*As of Aug 2025, this site is live at https://oliver.dailybruin.com/ and access is limited to Daily Bruin members for beta testing.*

 This project aims to combine the forefront of AI with news, directly integrating summaries of articles and finding **exactly** the news you're looking for with the click of a few buttons.
+This uses a vector database (Pinecone) of all of Daily Bruin's articles for similarity checks and metadata.

 Project pictures:
 <img width="1918" height="941" alt="image" src="https://github.com/user-attachments/assets/abeed2ea-a503-4939-8d55-b4a5832bf735" />